jaschac/puppet-git/README.md

   -  *`package_ensure`*: Defines whether the package is present or not.
 It must be assigned any of the following values: `absent`, `held`, `installed`, `latest`, `present`, or `purged`.
 It defaults to `installed`.

 ## Limitations
-`lostinmalloc-users` has been developed and tested on the following setup(s):
+`lostinmalloc-git` has been developed and tested on the following setup(s):

   - Operating Systems:
     - Debian 7 Wheezy (3.2.68-1+deb7u3 x86_64)